juaml/junifer/docs/extending/marker.rst

 it might be the case that the marker you are looking for is not available.
 In this case, you can create your own marker by following this tutorial.

-Most of the functionality of a junifer marker has been taken care by the :class:`junifer.markers.BaseMarker` class.
+Most of the functionality of a junifer marker has been taken care by the :class:`.BaseMarker` class.
 Thus, only a few methods are required:

 1. ``get_valid_inputs``: a method to obtain the list of valid inputs for the marker.
 This is used to check that the inputs provided by the user are valid.
 This method should return a list of strings, representing :ref:`data types <data_types>`
 2. ``get_output_type``: a method to obtain the kind of output of the marker.
 This is used to check that the output of the marker is compatible with the storage.
 This method should return a string, representing :ref:`storage types <storage_types>`
 3. ``compute``: the method that given the data, computes the marker.
 4. ``__init__``: the initialization method, where the marker is configured.